liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/02-apps/service-builder-samples/service-builder-jndi.markdown

 Once you've added the `jndi-web` portlet to a page, the `RegionLocalServiceUtil.useJNDI` method is invoked.
-This method accesses the database defined by the JNDI connection you specified and logs information about the rows in the `region` table to @product@'s log.
+This method accesses the database defined by the JNDI connection you specified and logs information about the rows in the `region` table to @sharepoint@'s log.

 The first way of accessing data from the external database is to extract data directly from the raw data source by explicitly specifying a SQL query.
 This technique is demonstrated by the `RegionLocalServiceImpl.useJNDI` method.
 That method obtains the Spring-defined data source that's injected into the `regionPersistence` bean, opens a new connection, and reads data from the data source.
-This is the technique used by the sample application to write the data to @product@'s log.
+This is the technique used by the sample application to write the data to @sharepoint@'s log.

 The second way of accessing data from the external database is to read data using the helper methods that Service Builder generates in your application's